Bandra: Urban art

 Bandra has a large collection of street art or graffiti.
-The paintings on walls are principally located in the vicinity of Chapel Road and Veronica Street, but prominent works are also visible near Bandstand and Mount Mary Church.
+The paintings on walls are principally located in the vicinity of Chapel Road and Veronica Street, but prominent works are also visible near the Bandstand and Mount Mary Church.
 They consist of various types of graffiti, including pieces, stencils, tags, etc. Globally renowned artists such as Gomez have created works on these walls.

-St+art Mumbai, Bollywood Art Project and Dharavi Art Room are some of the organizations that conduct various programs to encourage the artists.
+St+art Mumbai, Bollywood Art Project and Dharavi Art Room are some of the organisations that conduct various programs to encourage the artists.
 The programs have support from the Brihanmumbai Municipal Corporation (BMC).
 Bandra was also home to the 37X46 metre (120X150 foot) portrait of Dadasaheb Phalke on the MTNL building at Bandra Reclamation.
 It was created by Ranjit Dahiya (from the Bollywood Art Project) and other artists including Yantr, Munir Bukhari and Nilesh Kharade as part of the St+art Mumbai festival in 2014.
-The mural was unveiled officially by Amitabh Bachchan and Piyush Pandey, but unfortunately the building has been re-painted.
+The mural was unveiled officially by Amitabh Bachchan and Piyush Pandey, but the building has been re-painted.
 It is reportedly Asia's largest mural.

+In literature

+Many of the characters in the book Bloodline Bandra by Godfrey Joseph Pereira (2014), are East Indian, including the protagonist, journalist, David Cabral, who reside in a village (hamlet) called Pali in Bandra.
+The book itself is set in the 1950s with the first half of the book having most of the action in Pali Village, a predominantly East Indian populace at the time.

 Geography

 Bandra is split by the local railway-line into West Bandra (Postal Code 400050) and East Bandra (Postal Code 400051).
 The part of Bandra located on the western side of the railway line developed into a fashionable suburb by the middle of the 20th century.
 Film director Mehboob Khan established the Mehboob Studios here in 1954.
 Soon the area became a center for the Indian movie industry, Bollywood.
 A recording studio was set up in the 1970s.

 In the mid-to-late 1990s, the eastern part emerged as a commercial and administrative hub.
-It houses the Family Court, Bandra-Kurla Commercial Complex, the office of the state housing development authority (MHADA) and the office of the District Collector.
+It houses the Family Court, Bandra Kurla Commercial Complex, the office of the state housing development authority (MHADA) and the office of the District Collector.
 The residential quarters of the employees of the Maharashtra State Government are also located here.

 Most roads and places in Bandra were given English names during British rule.
 They have been renamed over time but many are still popularly known by their old names.